slackpoli/slackpoli.github.io/README.md

 The `index.html` must be in the top-level directory.

 TODO:
-- Add a sources file
 - Watch some tutorials
+- Add a gallery page
+- Do the css styling
 - Create a functioning website for Slackpoli